Engineering at Cambridge

-You’re required to complete four weeks of industrial experience by the end of the second year, and a further four weeks by the end of the third year, obtained by deferring entry or during vacations.
+You’re required to complete six weeks of industrial experience by the end of the third year, obtained by deferring entry or during vacations.
 Our full-time Industrial Placement Co-ordinator helps deferred entrants and undergraduates to find suitable placements (in the UK and abroad) and sponsorship.

 About 10 per cent of our students spend their third year studying abroad through our exchange schemes with Massachusetts Institute of Technology (MIT), École Centrale Paris, and the National University of Singapore (NUS).

 Students may transfer to Chemical Engineering after the first year, or to Management Studies or Manufacturing Engineering after completing Engineering Part I.

 When you graduate, you’re fully qualified in your chosen area, knowledgeable across the range of engineering disciplines, and able to apply new technologies in novel situations, giving you an advantage over engineering graduates from other more narrowly focused courses.
 Employment prospects are typically excellent, with 99 per cent of our students finding a job within six months of graduating.
 The average starting salary of Cambridge Engineering graduates in 2013 was £30,100.